Udaykirancheera15/multi-container_app/README.md

 docker-compose down

 This will stop and remove the containers, but the data stored in the MongoDB container will be lost unless volumes are defined.
 License

 This project is licensed under the MIT License.
-This was from my docker tutorial, I implemented with modifications to demonstrate my understanding of Docker.
+It is based on a Docker tutorial and includes modifications demonstrating my understanding of Docker and containerization principles.